cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 5. Select **Encrypt** to create your secret.
 6. Select **Save**.

-You use secrets the same way as environment variables, [see here](#environment-variables) for how to use them.
+You use secrets the same way as environment variables.
+For more guidance, refer to [Environment variables](#environment-variables).

 ### Interact with your secrets locally